-- All surgical equipment and carts and stands are put aside and cleaned properly. - Blood and other dirt is removed and discarded in designated bins. - The theatre is pre-rinsed to be removed all organic material from the floor. - The floor is cleaned/mopped with disinfectant.
+- All surgical equipment and carts and stands are put aside and cleaned properly. - Blood and other dirt are removed and discarded in designated bins. - The theatre is pre-rinsed to remove all organic material from the floor. - The floor is cleaned/mopped with disinfectants.

-End of the day or after invasive contaminated procedure (enterotomy, sinus drainage, abscess drainage):
+• End of the day or after invasive contaminated procedure (enterotomy, sinus drainage, abscess drainage):

-- Surgical theatre should be emptied of all carts, stand and material prior to cleaning. - All blood or dirt on the floor should be removed and discarded in designated bins. - The floor and walls are rinsed with hose. - Scrub floor with disinfectant. - Rinse solution and leave to dry. - Clean wheels of carts and stands prior to entry in the surgical theatre. - All bins should be removed from theatre (no used bins should remain in the theatre overnight). - Doors should be kept closed at all times.
+- All carts, stands and materials in the surgical room should be emptied before cleaning. - All blood or dirt on the floor should be removed and discarded in designated bins. - The floor and walls are rinsed with hose. - Scrub floor with disinfectant. - Rinse solution and let it dry. - Clean the wheels of carts and stand before entry into the surgical theatre. - All bins should be removed from the theatre (no Used bins should not be left in the theatre overnight). - Doors should be kept always closed.